A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Error Models

-The goals of error models include estimating the influence of bit-flip gate error and measurement error in the outputs of a quantum circuit without accessing any quantum device and recovering the error-free output In this study, we assume that each gate has independent depolarizing error and each measurement operator has independent bit-flip error.
-We use three parameters to characterize the probabilities of the occurrence of different types of errors as follows: \begin{enumerate}[itemsep=0pt, topsep=2pt] \item $\epsilon_{g}$ = the chance of having depolarizing error in a gate, where $\eg \in (0,1)$; \item $\epsilon_{m0}$ = the chance of having measurement error when measure $\ket{0}$, where $\ez \in (0,1)$; \item $\epsilon_{m1}$ = the chance of having measurement error when measure $\ket{1}$, where $\eo \in (0,1)$. \end{enumerate}
+The goals of our error modeling include estimating the influence of bit-flip gate errors and measurement errors in the outputs of a quantum circuit without accessing any quantum device and recovering the error-free (or error-mitigated) output.
+Throughout this paper, we assume no state-preparation error and only focus on pure state measurements.
+The three error rates that we care about are as follows: \begin{enumerate}[itemsep=0pt, topsep=2pt] \item $\epsilon_{g}$ = the chance of having a bit-flip error in a gate; \item $\epsilon_{m0}$ = the chance of having a measurement error when measure $\ket{0}$; \item $\epsilon_{m1}$ = the chance of having a measurement error when measure $\ket{1}$. \end{enumerate} It is reasonable to consider $\eg \neq 0.5$ and $\ez + \eo \neq 1$ in the current quantum computer~\cite{Bravyi2020,Arute2019}.
+This assumption is one of the necessary conditions for the existence of the error-mitigation solutions in our following models.

-In 1-qubit case, the occurrence of depolarizing error is equivalent to the scenario that the qubit has $1 - \frac{3}{4}\epsilon_g$ chance to be error-free and $\frac{1}{4}\epsilon_g$ chance to have only bit-flip or phase-flip error, or the combination of both~\cite[p.
-379]{NC2010}.
-We use Pauli matrices $X$, $Z$ and $Y$ to characterize the bit-flip error, the phase-flip error, and the combination of both bit-flip and phase-flip error, respectively.
-The depolarizing error $\epsilon_{g}$ build a connection between the probability of the occurrence of a general gate error and that of a bit-flip error.
-The approach of constructing the gate error model using $\epsilon_g$ in Section~\ref{sec:bit-flip} is also applicable to other types of error models if such connection exists.